 You should pay a lot of attention to your guinea pig behavior, especially in their first days or weeks in their home if you want to live in peace together.

 The first red flag is “hiding.”
 If your little guinea pig is hiding in its cage when you want to feed him or when you come close to him, then you should be worried.

 Their instinct is to hide as they are prey animals and they cannot fight back.
 So if they tend to hide under the hay in their cages or the corners of the cage, they certainly feel in danger when you are around.

-Other signs that your pet doesn’t like you are:
+Other signs that your guinea pig doesn’t like you are:

-Tips On How To Make Your Little Friend Like You (More)
+Tips on How to Make Your Guinea Pig Like You

 The most important thing about creating a strong bond with your guinea pig is being consistent and not giving up.
-They are animals with personalities; while some may be comfortable with their owners in 3 days, others may need some years to feel secure around their owner.
+They are animals with personalities.
+While some may be comfortable with their owners in 3 days, others may need months to feel secure around their owner.

-It depends on their personality how long it takes for that bond to create if you are indeed a good owner.
+In short, it depends on guinea pig’s personality how long it takes for that bond to be created, but only if you are indeed a good owner.

 Related: What Makes Guinea Pigs Happy?

 As prey animals, you cannot expect that guinea pigs are affectionate pets, but in their social groups, they are socially active and very affectionate.
 In the majority of the time, the way you treat your little guinea pig is the way it will treat you.
 But there are exceptions, you need to be very patient and to show your small pets how much you love them.